Owner giving CBD oil to dog

 It’s best to reach out to your veterinarian to discuss the appropriate CBD potency for your dog.
 A dog’s age, health conditions, weight, and sensitivities must be taken into account first.

 Cannabidiol dog treats and edibles are 100% safe, natural, and non-toxic.
 They provide pain relief and ward off anxiety and canine depression.
-With most CBD dog treats having less than 1% THC to no THC, dogs will not experience any “high” after consuming CBD treats.
+Most CBD dog treats have less than 1% THC to no THC, so dogs will not experience any “high” after consuming CBD treats.

 CBD Dosage for Dogs with Seizures